Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 Smyths Toys

-Smyths Toys got a PS5 restock this week, but the site was struggling under the strain of customers flocking to get one.
-The retailer was offering pre-order, but the consoles had a December delivery window, just in time for Christmas!
+Smyths Toys got a PS5 restock last week, but the site was struggling under the strain of customers flocking to get one.
+The retailer was offering pre-orders, but the consoles had a December delivery window, just in time for Christmas!
 We don't know whether another restock is on the cards, but we'll be watching the website.View Deal

 Where to buy PS5 order destinations [AUS]